terv569/DATA-VISUALIZATION-AND-REPORTING-PROJECT-WORK/README.md

 Feature Selection: We had to remove highly correlated features to reduce multicollinearity.

-Class Imbalance: we used hat do deal with the class imbalnce with techniques such as weighted loss functions since we were building a classifier.
+Class Imbalance: we  had to deal with the class imbalnce with techniques such as weighted loss functions since we were building a classifier.

 Modeling: Classification modes eg.Logistic Regression, SVM, or Random Forest could be effective given the clear separation in PCA.